DrSchizo/Phaser-3-ES6-topdown-and-sidescrolling-game-boilerplate/README.md

 - [Sidescroller with spritesheet animation](http://sandbox-adventure.com/phaser/0.31/sidescroller-spritesheet.html)
 - [Sidescroller with spine skeletal animation](http://sandbox-adventure.com/phaser/0.31/sidescroller-spine.html)

+## Directory structure

+- assets: all the assets use in the games
+- src/core: the core code share by all example
+- src/topdown: the code specific to the topdown example
+- src/sidescroller: the code specific to both sidescroller example
+- src/sidescroller-spine: the code specific to sidescroller example with spine skeletal animation
+- src/sidescroller-spritesheet: the code specific to sidescroller example with spritesheet animation

 ## Credits

 A huge thanks to Richard Davey for creating [Phaser](https://phaser.io/) and all the Phaser communauty for the support